xavibeltranurbano/QEI-Net/Readme.md

 <p align="center">
   <img src="img/dataset.png" alt="Example of the ASL CBF rating tool." width="800"/>
 <em> Table.1.
-Examples of a distinct case for each rating value.  </em>
+Information of the different datasets used in this work.</em>
   <br>
 </p>